yojoots/libbitcoin-system-wiki/Examples:-Script-Verification.md

 All examples from the script verification documentation chapter are shown here in full.
+The specific examples referenced in the subsections are wrapped in the functions listed below.

 **P2PKH Verification**
 * create_and_verify_p2pkh();

+**Libbitcoin API**: Libbitcoin version 3.
+For version 4, `script::verify()` method has a simplified function signature.
+See code comments in the script below.

 Compile with:
 `g++ -std=c++11 -o script_verify script_verify_examples.cpp $(pkg-config --cflags libbitcoin --libs libbitcoin)`